Effective date: September 16, 2022

 Types of Information

-Like most other companies, Convoso collects, receives and has access to information about and related to quite a few groups, including site visitors, Convoso Services users, job applicants, employees, independent contractors or vendors, potential customers and even those people who provide us with their information (such as people who give us business cards).
+Like most other companies, Convoso collects, receives and has access to information about and related to quite a few groups, including site visitors, Convoso Services users, job applicants, employees, independent contractors or vendors, potential and actual customers and even those people who provide us with their information (such as people who give us business cards).
 We explain the information in more detail below.

 What Are the Sources of Personal Information?